CARTAvis/carta-archived/README.md

 ~/cartawork/CARTAvis-externals
 ```

-Create this working folder, then cd into it, then
+Create this working folder, alias `your-carta-work`,  then cd `your-carta-work`, then
 `git clone -b toImproveBuild https://github.com/CARTAvis/carta.git CARTAvis`

 p.s.
 Since `CARTAvis` is the old git repo name and used in some testing and building scripts, use new name `carta` may be OK when developing but may happen issues at other time, so just rename `carta` to `CARTAvis` when git cloning.

 ## Download and install Qt Creator + Qt 5.3.2 library

-In `your-carta-work folder`, then
+cd `your-carta-work`, then

 ### Either execute prepared script to install
 `./CARTAvis/carta/scripts/installqt5.3.sh` which does the following things